 The nearest road to the starting point on the beach was about one-quarter mile away.
 So, in the darkness of that morning – as the clock approached 6:00 a.m. – I took the first few steps of my journey by myself as the crew was with the vehicle waiting for me to appear out of the darkness.
 I began at a fast pace, unable to hold back my excitement of actually starting this run of a lifetime.
 My strategy would be to run for 25 minutes and then to walk for 5 minutes, alternating this running pattern to have opportunities to decrease my heart rate while conserving body energy.
 I would take a one-hour rest after each 6 hours on the road.
 The crew encouraged me to slow down from my 7:30-per-mile starting pace and I settled into a pace covering 5¼ miles per hour.
 The aim was to do that pace for 13 hours per day on the road.

 As I was running I made it my aim to try and time my approach to intersections so that I didn’t have to stop.
 I was sticking to the sidewalks due to the amount of traffic, and the ups and downs from the curbs were not ideal.
 I was approaching what seemed to be the 100th stoplight of the day when the light flashed for walkers – or in this case ‘runners’ – to proceed.
-I went to step off the curb and found it to be a drainage corner with a very steep curb on it.
+I went to step off the curb and found it to be an old drainage corner with a very deep, slanted curb on it.
 I came down a little off rhythm and landed on my right foot, which then rolled to the outside on impact.
 It snapped back in line right away and I made it across the street.
 I evaluated what had happened and realized that my ankle was fine.
 The trouble had occurred a little higher up.
-I had hurt the outside of my knee only 36 miles into my 3,150-mile running adventure across America.
+I had hurt my knee (LCL) only 36 miles into my 3,150-mile running adventure across America.
 I had not been hurt in any of my training miles (aside from blisters and sore muscles) and the thought of an injury on the first day of my coast-to-coast run was the furthest thing from my mind.